MartaRende/StratusDetection/report.md

 ## To do for next time:

-1. Image normalization
+1. Add the time series of images and weather data to the model
-2. Add the time series of images and weather data to the model
+2. Find right model size